-You can as well achieve this by doing things like setting up a booth at an event that’s likely to draw customers, hosting a live stream with your social media followers to connect in real-time.
+You can as well achieve this by doing things like setting up a booth at an event that’s likely to draw customers and hosting a live stream with your social media followers to connect in real time.

 If your goal is to get new employees, then you have to network in a way that helps you connect with top talents in your industry.